-This is based on the Banks And Banking Activity Law dated 7 December 2000 and a number of resolutions passed by the Board of the National Bank of Ukraine.
+This is based on the Deposit Guarantee Fund Law dated 23 February 2012 and the Banks and Banking Activity Law dated 7 December 2000.

 Legislation regulating insolvency proceedings against debtors who are not banks.

 This is based on two legislative acts: